-• New and Changed Information in Release, on page 1
+• New and Changed Information for this Release, on page 1

-New and Changed Information in Release
+New and Changed Information for this Release

 The following table provides an overview of the significant changes to this guide for this current release.
 The table does not provide an exhaustive list of all changes made to this guide or of all new features in this release.